 Authentic Lederhosen styles differ subjected to the region where they are worn.
-For example, the drop-flap front secured by buttons (above) is supposed to be mainly Bavarian, while embroidery on the bottom is typical to the Salzburg section.
-Some lederhosen men, especially those for young boys, are organized up by adorned suspenders.
+For example, the drop-flap front secured by buttons (above) is supposed to be mainly Bavarian, while embroidery on the bottom is typical of the Salzburg section.
+Some lederhosen costumes, especially those for young boys, are organized up by adorned suspenders.
 And many lederhosen have a right-side pocket where you can hoard a knife.

 Clothes for the working man

-Lederhosen was formerly be dressed for hard work.
-The material used — bronzed brown sheep or goat skin for the lower classes and deerskin for the more affluent — made the breeches lenient, well-lit and long-lasting.
-They guarded their wearers against strict weather, keeping them dry in rain, cool in warmth and warm in cold.
-The just-above-the-knee size also permitted for a full range of nod over the rocky landscape.
+Lederhosen was formally dressed for hard work.
+The material used — bronzed brown sheep or goat skin for the lower classes and deerskin for the more affluent — made the breeches lenient, well-lit, and long-lasting.
+They guarded their wearers against strict weather, keeping them dry in rain, cool in the warmth, and warm in cold.
+The just-above-the-knee size also permitted for a full range of nods over the rocky landscape.

 A man, some beers, and a plan